New Orleans Saints: Super Bowl XLIV champions (2009)

-Dennis Allen years (2022-present)
+Dennis Allen years (2022–2024)

 The team promoted defensive coordinator, Dennis Allen to head coach on February 8, 2022.

-On November 14, 2022, after a 3-7 start, disappointed Saints fans started a petition on change.org, asking to relieve Dennis Allen of his duties.
+On November 14, 2022, after a 3–7 start, disappointed Saints fans started a petition on change.org, asking to relieve Dennis Allen of his duties.
+The Saints finished the 2022 season with a 7–10 mark and missed the postseason.
+Allen would maintain his head coaching position into the start of the 2023 season.